osg-htc/operations/docs/create_a_service.md

 There are a series of steps needed to create a fully supported service at IU.

+## Obtain a name and IP numbers for the service

+Send email to the DNS administrators ay IU requesting DNS entries for the new service name be made.
+Expect a 24 hour delay after the request for the new entry to propagate to actual servers.
+Acknowledgement of the request should occur within 2 buisiness hours of it being made.

+## Get the new service name registered in IU-operations ldap server

+*Ask Tom to do the Tom magic*

 ## Define the service in ansible

 In the following it is assumed you'll be working on collab.grid.iu.edu.